-Feral hog management was identified as important in the San Fernando and Petronila creeks watersheds.
-Active and passive management controls will be implemented throughout the watersheds to help control populations and reduce damage to lands and riparian areas.
+Feral hog management was identified as an important need in the San Fernando and Petronila creeks watersheds due to this invasive species' impacts to water quality, landscape disturbances and economic losses.
+Feral hogs routinely congregate near water and thus have a higher potential to directly impact water quality than other animal species.
+Active and passive management controls will be voluntarily implemented throughout the watersheds to help control populations and reduce damage to lands and riparian areas.
 Landowners will be encouraged to continue voluntary trapping and removal of feral hogs on their own and with assistance from various agencies.
-Educational programs will be brought to the watersheds to discuss proper management techniques.
+Educational programs will be brought to the watersheds to discuss proper management techniques and highlight new methods to remove them from the watershed.